raman600/agentic-ai/README.md

 - Ask natural language questions about the invoice
 - AI-powered extraction and analysis using Gemini Pro Vision model
 - Simple and interactive Streamlit interface
+- Multi lingual support.
+Upload invoices in different languages and ask your question.

 ## Setup